 Activities So Far

-The project has also worked closely with several organisations, including the OFP [Popular Women’s Organization] to create hand-made posters, telling the voices of women
+The project also worked closely with several organisations, including the OFP [Popular Women’s Organization] to create hand-made posters, telling the voices and stories of women.

 Claire Taylor, lead on the project, said “we’re aiming in our project to engage with the UN’s Sustainable Development Goals, in particular goal 16, to ‘Promote peaceful and inclusive societies’, and goal 5, ‘Achieve gender equality and empower all women and girls’.